SimpleITK/SimpleITK/Documentation/docs/source/fundamentalConcepts.rst

 Resampling
 ++++++++++

-Resampling as the verb implies is the action of sampling an image, which itself is a sampling of an original continuous signal.
+Resampling, as the verb implies, is the action of sampling an image, which itself is a sampling of an original continuous signal.

 Generally speaking, resampling in SimpleITK involves four components: